How the Great Firewall of China is Blocking Tor

 This study investigated how the Great Firewall of China (GFC) is blocking the Tor anonymity network.
 Tor is an overlay network which provides its users with anonymity on the Internet.
 A more detailed explanation is available on the project website or in the design paper.

 A large number of so-called entry guards and bridge relays serve as the entry points to the network.
 If these entry points are not reachable, a user finds herself unable to connect to the Tor network.
 Since Tor is used more and more to circumvent censorship systems, countries such as China are trying to block these very entry points.

-According to recent reports, China's firewall is now able to dynamically recognize Tor usage and block the respective relays and bridges.
+According to recent reports, China's firewall is now able to dynamically recognise Tor usage and block the respective relays and bridges.
 The diagram to the right illustrates how the block works.
-In a nutshell, the firewall searches for a bunch of bytes which identify a network connection as Tor (1).
-If these bytes are found, the firewall initiates a scan of the host which is believed to be a bridge (2).
-The scan is run by seemingly arbitrary Chinese computers which connect to the bridge and try to ``speak Tor'' to it (3).
+In a nutshell, 1) the firewall searches for a bunch of bytes which identify a network connection as Tor.
+If these bytes are found, 2) the firewall initiates a scan of the host which is believed to be a bridge.
+In particular, 3) the scan is run by seemingly arbitrary Chinese computers which connect to the bridge and try to “speak Tor” to it.
 If this succeeds, the bridge is blocked.

 Effective countermeasures build on a sound understanding of the filtering in place.
 For this reason, this study was conducted with the goal to reveal and understand the inner workings of the blocking infrastructure.
 The contributions of this study are threefold:

 - We reveal how Chinese users are hindered from accessing the Tor network.

 - We conjecture how China's Tor blocking infrastructure is designed.

 This web site contains the published papers, the developed software and the gathered data.
 For a short summary of our work, you can have a look at the media articles in MIT Technology Review, V3.co.uk and The Verge.